 - There should be no more than three ESYLs in a section.

 - The ESYL should operate in the one section listed in the named Group.
-If, in exceptional circumstances, an additional section is agreed by the ESYL, the GSL and the ESL(YL), an extra copy of the contact information page and page 3 of the Logbook should be made, completed and attached to the Logbook.
+If, in exceptional circumstances, an additional section is agreed by the ESYL, the GSL and the ESL(YL), an additional copy of the summary record should be issued and completed.

 - All ESYLs (including DofE candidates from outwith Scouting) must complete Module A within three months.
 All ESYLs should be encouraged to complete more (and hopefully all) of the modules and missions required for the award of the Young Leader’s Belt.